OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/05-oled-changing-settings.md

 ### Building the Circuit

-Plug your Omega2 and the OLED Expansion into the Expansion Dock like in the previous tutorial.
+Plug your Omega2 and the OLED Expansion into the Expansion Dock like in the previous tutorial and let's get started!

 ### Writing the Code

+The code we'll write for this experiment is going to go a bit more in depth into the workings of the OLED screen.
+We'll take a look at all the utility functions of the `oledExp` class and how they interact with eachother organically.
+We'll be fiddling with the brightness, inverting the display, and scrolling the contents.

-Create a file called `MAK05-oledChangeSettings.py` and paste the following code in it:
+To make it happen, create a file called `MAK05-oledChangeSettings.py` and paste the following code in it:

 ``` python
 from OmegaExpansion import oledExp